makyo/writing/content/work/sawtooth/every-angel-is-terrifying/every-angel-is-terrifying.md

 I walk until the sound of the interstate grows from the sound of wind to the sound of a waterfall, and from there to the sound of wheels on pavement.

 I walk along the county road, across the bridge over the freeway.
+Halfway across, I fumble my phone from my pocket and let it tumble over the railing to the concrete below.

 I keep walking.